 Tourist area Island of Capri

-Capri is a coastal municipality of 7.201 inhabitants, located at 142 meters above sea level Metropolitan City of Naples, Its territory covers an area of 4,00 sq. km.
+Capri (Island of Capri) is a coastal municipality of 7.201 inhabitants, located at 142 meters above sea level Metropolitan City of Naples, Its territory covers an area of 4,00 sq. km.

 The most important center of the island is Capri, accessible from the landing of Marina Grande by bus, taxi or cable car.

 The hub of town, characterized by homes with terraces and pergolas, is the famous square, nickname of the tiny Umberto I, open-air salon of tourists and high society life.